Magneto-Stokes Flow in a Shallow Free-Surface Annulus: Introduction

 Similar MHD flows through cylindrical annular ducts with conducting sidewalls and axial magnetic field have been considered since the works of \cite{early_supersonic_1950}, \cite{ anderson_hydromagnetic_1959}, and \cite{braginsky_magnetohydrodynamics_1959}.
 Early modelling efforts focus on the high-Hartmann number limit for analytical convenience \citep{hunt_magnetohydrodynamic_1965} and relevance to liquid metal flows \citep{baylis_mhd_1971}.
-Later works have numerically surveyed a broader range of Hartmann numbers in closed annular ducts \citep{poye_scaling_2020}, analysed the stability of Hartmann layers \citep{moresco_experimental_2004}, and studied the effects of modified electric boundary conditions \citep{stelzer_experimental_2015-1,stelzer_experimental_2015} in similar cylindrical-annular MHD flows.
+Later numerical and laboratory works have surveyed a broader range of Hartmann numbers in closed annular ducts \citep{poye_scaling_2020,vernet_turbulence_2021}, analysed the stability of Hartmann layers \citep{moresco_experimental_2004}, and studied the effects of modified electric boundary conditions \citep{stelzer_experimental_2015-1,stelzer_experimental_2015} in cylindrical-annular MHD flows.
+Recently, liquid metal experiments \citep{vernet_angular_2022} in a similar geometry have accessed a regime of Keplerian turbulence representative of flows in astrophysical disks.

-In contrast to the above studies relevant to large-scale liquid metal flows, recent applications of MHD to microfluidic systems have generated interest in low-Hartmann number solutions \citep{west_structuring_2003,khalzov_calculation_2006} appropriate for electrolyte flows. \cite{digilov_making_2007} and \cite{perez-barrera_instability_2015,klapp_analysis_2016} provide analytical solutions for the steady annular magneto-Stokes velocity profile over radius, $u_\theta(r)$; \cite{valenzuela-delgado_electrolyte_2018,valenzuela-delgado_theoretical_2018} use a (semi-analytical) Galerkin approximation to predict steady, axisymmetric flow over radius and depth, $u_\theta(r,z)$.

-We extend and attempt to unify these efforts by providing the fully-analytical representation of $u_\theta(r,z,t)$, distinguishing \textit{deep} and \textit{shallow-layer} regimes of annular magneto-Stokes flow and analysing the time-dependent behaviour of small, but finite Reynolds number flows.
-These theoretical developments are detailed in Section \ref{sec:theory}.
-The solution for shallow-layer flow is validated with laboratory and numerical experiments in Sections \ref{sec:methods} and \ref{sec:results}.
-In Section \ref{sec:apps}, we make explicit the analogy between magneto-Stokes flow in a shallow-layer annulus and viscous Taylor-Couette flow, replicating Taylor’s famous kinematic reversibility result in the laboratory.
-We then draw a connection to another classical property of Stokes flow, involving the Hele-Shaw approximation and potential flow around an obstacle.
-Applications to engineering, astrophysical fluid dynamics, and education are discussed in Section \ref{sec:disc}.